Percolation games, probabilistic cellular automata, and the hard-core model: Percolation games and probabilistic cellular automata

 \begin{proof}

-If $A_p$ is ergodic then so is $F_p$, and so the unique invariant distribution of $F_p$ has no $\ques$ symbols.
-But we know that the distribution of the game outcomes along a diagonal $S_k$ is invariant for $F_p$.
+If $A_{p,q}$ is ergodic then so is $F_{p,q}$, and so the unique invariant distribution of $F_{p,q}$ has no $\ques$ symbols.
+But we know that the distribution of the game outcomes along a diagonal $S_k$ is invariant for $F_{p,q}$.
 Hence with probability 1, there are no sites from which the game is drawn.

-For the converse, let $\omega$ be a random configuration of open and closed sites on $\Z^2$ chosen according to the percolation measure.
+For the converse, let $\omega$ be a random percolation configuration on $\Z^2$.
 Consider any site $x\in S_0$.
 If the game started from $x$ is not a draw, then (since at each turn the player to move has only finitely many options) one player has a strategy that guarantees a win in fewer than $N$ moves, where $N\in\N$ is a finite random variable that depends on $\omega$.
-Consequently, if we assign any configuration of states $0,\ques,1$ to $S_N$ and compute the resulting states on $(S_n: 0\leq n<N)$ using the recursion (\ref{omegarecursion}) and the configuration $\omega$ of open and closed sites, the resulting state at $x$ is the same as its state for the percolation game on $\Z^2$ with configuration $\omega$.
+Consequently, if we assign any configuration of states $0,\ques,1$ to $S_N$ and compute the resulting states on $(S_n: 0\leq n<N)$ using the recursion (\ref{omegarecursion}) and the percolation configuration $\omega$, the resulting state at $x$ is the same as its state for the percolation game on $\Z^2$ with percolation configuration $\omega$.

 Let $\gamma$ be the random configuration of game outcomes on $S_0$ arising from $\omega$.
 Also, fix a distribution $\nu$ on $\{0,1\}^{\Z}$, and let $\gamma_n$ be the configuration on $S_0$ that results from assigning a configuration with law $\nu$ to $S_n$, independent of $\omega$, and applying (\ref{omegarecursion}) as described above.
 By the argument in the previous paragraph, if the probability of a draw is 0, then $\gamma_n$ converges almost surely to $\gamma$ (in the product topology).
 Hence also the distribution of $\gamma_n$ converges to that of $\gamma$.
-But $\gamma_n$ has distribution $A_p^n\nu$, so $A_p^n\nu$ converges as $n\to\infty$ to the distribution of $\gamma$, which does not depend on $\nu$.
-Hence $A_p$ is ergodic. \end{proof}
+But $\gamma_n$ has distribution $A_{p,q}^n\nu$, so $A_{p,q}^n\nu$ converges as $n\to\infty$ to the distribution of $\gamma$, which does not depend on $\nu$.
+Hence $A_{p,q}$ is ergodic. \end{proof}